Sauloxd/cloudwalk/README.md

 All dependencies are inside the dockerfile inside .devcontainer Use VSCode, press  F1 > Dev Container: Rebuild Container and VSCode will start the container running the project and Redis.
-Open integrated terminal in Vscode, run `bundle install` and start hanami by running: `hanami server`
+Open integrated terminal in Vscode, run `bundle install` and start hanami by running: `hanami server` If it does not work, run `docker compose up` in `.devcontainer/` folder.

+This application requires Ruby 3.2.2 and Redis running on port 6379

 ### Architecture